omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 The outputs are sorted into the order by omnicore spec:  `op_return` payload is in output 0 and the receivers are ordered as in the payload definition.

-On both sides, `to_rsmc` and `to_remote` are locked by redeem script and pubkey script as in chaper 3 RSMC transaction sector. `to_htlc` on sender side is locked by the `offered HTLC` and in receiver side is locked by `received HTLC` as in [BOLT 3](https://github.com/lightning/bolts/blob/master/03-transactions.md#offered-htlc-outputs):
+On both sides, `to_rsmc` and `to_remote` are locked by redeem script and pubkey script as in chapter 3 RSMC transaction sector. `to_htlc` on the sender side is locked by the `offered HTLC` and on the receiver side is locked by `received HTLC` as in [BOLT 3](https://github.com/lightning/bolts/blob/master/03-transactions.md#offered-htlc-outputs):

 ```bat
 # To remote node with revocation key